gwastro/pycbc/docs/uberbank_verify.rst

 To run this you will need to change the banksim option to your local version of pycbc_banksim, the log-path option to a suitable location for your log files on your cluster, the locations of the bank and noise curve and possibly whatever processing_scheme is best on your cluster (mkl works on Atlas with /opt/intel/2015/intel.sh sourced).

 The injections are uniform in component mass and uniform in spin magnitude.
 Injections are generated from 25Hz but filtering is performed from 30Hz.
-Source location l-distr is random over the sky and inclination i-distr is uniformly distributed over arccos(i) - although this should not matter for aligned signals.
+Source location l-distr is random over the sky and inclination i-distr is uniformly distributed over arccos(i) - although this should not matter for aligned signals and latitude and longitude are set internally in the banksim code to 0.

 ========================================
 Evaluation